ethereum-optimism/optimism/specs/fault-proof-vm.md

 | pre-image response | 5 | read-only.
 Used to [read pre-images](./fault-proof.md#pre-image-communication). |
 | pre-image request | 6 | write-only.
 Used to [request pre-images](./fault-proof.md#pre-image-communication). |

-Syscalls referencing unnkown file descriptors fail with an `EBADF` errno as done on Linux/MIPS.
+Syscalls referencing unnkown file descriptors fail with an `EBADF` errno as done on Linux.

 Writing to and reading from standard output, input and error streams have no effect on the FPVM state.
 FPVM implementations may use them for debugging purposes as long as I/O is stateless.